Easy Chimichurri Steak is drizzled with a bold herb-packed sauce

 What is the difference between skirt steak and flank steak?

-Skirt steak is a thin, quick-cooking cut of meat that delivers big flavor.
-The cut is a long thin piece, but it’s a Prime grade high quality cut.
-Skirts normally come in pieces weighing 3/4 to 1-1/2 pounds, and you should look for thicker pieces because they will stay juicier when cooking.
+Skirt steak is a thin, quick-cooking cut of meat that delivers a big flavor.
+The cut is a long thin piece, but it’s a Prime grade high-quality cut.
+Skirts normally come in pieces weighing 3/4 to 1-1/2 pounds, and you should look for thicker pieces because they will cook more evenly and stay juicier when cooking.

 Your Sommelier Wine Pairings: